- Monthly Theme: Erotic Thrillers

 Kristine: Did we determine what exactly that critique was?
 Is it the callousness of modern, urban society?
 Or that monsters walk amongst us?
 The banality of evil, as you say?

-Sean: Just that we’re all ghouls lapping up all the gore and titillation of an apocalyptic society?
-And that our media culture is about dehumanizing victims.
+Sean: Just that we’re all ghouls lapping up all the gore and titillation of a dystopian society, and that our media culture is all about dehumanizing victims.

 Kristine: Yes, I think it is effective… but also uses that base desire as part of the appeal.
 I mean, just watch the trailer to see how Frenzy was marketed.